WHAT IS OT FOR KIDS?

 The Kids OT service is currently being provided in the child's natural environment at home, school or in the community.

-Ciara also works with children who do not have a specific diagnosis but may be experiencing functional difficulties with everyday tasks (occupations) impacting on their performance and participation in life at home and / or in school.
+Ciara also works with children who do not have a specific diagnosis but may be experiencing functional challenges with everyday tasks (occupations) impacting on their participation in life at home, school or in their community.
 These children may need OT support and strategies put in place to help them reach their full potential.

 Common areas of concern that The Kids OT can help with: